qaisjp/myMARS/README.md

 ## Purpose of this repo
 This project is a fork of MARS 4.5.
 Pull requests are very much welcomed.

-I'm not going to accept any pull request.
-This source code is not maintained by me but the original developers.
-If you want to contribute to the project, you should talk with them [going here][8].

 ## Documentation (included in the repo)
  - Go to the [documentation][7].
- - In order to run or compile this project **you must have Java J2SE 1.8 (or later) SDK installed on your computer**.
+ - In order to run or compile this project **you must have the Java 1.8 (or later) SDK installed on your computer**.

 ## How to run MARS
  - **Desktop**: